tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 `` cat some_file.json | tidal sync apps ``

-When importing your applications to the API, Tidal Migrations's sync tool will check for existing applications, based on the data provided and update the changed data for those applications.
+When importing your applications to the API, Tidal Migrations's sync tool will check for existing applications, based on their name, and update the changed data for those applications.
 If the given application to sync does not exist already, it will add that application to the Tidal Migrations API.

 The syncronization of your Applications can be performed by following the above procedure with a simple JSON document of the data: